 Moreover, when investing in foreign securities, funds are the only practical choice for the typical investor.
 An additional reason to favor funds: You’ll likely find it less nerve-racking than owning individual securities, because the diversification offered by funds should make for a smoother ride.

 Any exceptions?
 You might avoid fund expenses by purchasing individual Treasury bonds, where there’s scant risk of default and hence diversification isn’t that important.
 That’s discussed in the chapter on financial markets.

 If you have the speculative urge, you might also set aside 3% to 5% of your portfolio for a “fun money” account and use that to purchase individual securities.
 One approach: Mentally divide your portfolio into three parts—growth money, safe money and fun money.
 The growth money would be in stock funds and other riskier investments, and you would expect a rough ride.
 The safe money would be in conservative investments, and you would keep enough there to give you a sense of security and cover upcoming portfolio withdrawals.
 Finally, the fun money account would hold any dollars you’re prepared to lose.
 Don’t like the idea of losing?
 Skip the fun money account.

 Next: Mutual Funds

-Previous: Great Debates: Can the Market Be Beaten?
+Previous: Great Debates: Beat the Market?